314dev/PI/docs/source/extensions/logging.rst

 Make a Custom Logger
 ********************

-You can implement your own logger by writing a class that inherits from :class:`~pytorch_lightning.loggers.base.LightningLoggerBase`.
+You can implement your own logger by writing a class that inherits from :class:`~pi_ml.loggers.base.LightningLoggerBase`.
-Use the :func:`~pytorch_lightning.loggers.base.rank_zero_experiment` and :func:`~pytorch_lightning.utilities.rank_zero.rank_zero_only` decorators to make sure that only the first process in DDP training creates the experiment and logs the data respectively.
+Use the :func:`~pi_ml.loggers.base.rank_zero_experiment` and :func:`~pi_ml.utilities.rank_zero.rank_zero_only` decorators to make sure that only the first process in DDP training creates the experiment and logs the data respectively.

 .. testcode::

-    from pytorch_lightning.loggers.base import LightningLoggerBase, rank_zero_experiment
+    from pi_ml.loggers.base import LightningLoggerBase, rank_zero_experiment
-    from pytorch_lightning.utilities.distributed import rank_zero_only
+    from pi_ml.utilities.distributed import rank_zero_only

     class MyLogger(LightningLoggerBase):